Verduttio/Polyomino-solver/README.md

 # Polyomino-solver

-Polyomino solver checks whether from given polyomines you can compose first given polyomino.
+Polyomino solver checks whether from given polyomines can be composed first given polyomino.

 To make an executable file use `ghc Polyomino_solver.hs`.
 Then to run the program use `Polyomino_solver.(extension) [inputFile]`.